 On December 11, 2002, the unimaginable happened.
 Henry died.

 Henry was the master of living well and laughing hard.
 To honor his life and share his magical way of making each day matter, we founded the Hope for Henry Foundation.
-Recognizing the uplifting effect laughter and smiles have for thousands of children like Henry, Hope for Henry Foundation strives to fill their recovery time with fun and entertainment.
+We are singularly focused on creating innovative programs to help hospitalized kids adhere to their medical plans and thrive.